checkly/docs.checklyhq.com/site/content/docs/private-locations/_index.md

 - Access to your internal API- or browser-based application
 - A Checkly account that you will use for testing Private Locations

-Here's how private locations work:
+Here's how Private Locations work:

 A Private Location is similar to our existing public locations, but you have control over it.
 A Private Location can be in your own segregated network,  on-premises or cloud-based.
 You need one or more Checkly Agents installed in that location/network